Only-Facts/.github/profile/README.md

 >
 > We are absolutely not Arch Linux fans.
 We wouldn't dare.
 >
-> We also do NOT hate every vscode user, and NOT worship Neovim.
+> We also do NOT hate every vscode user, we dont judge vibe coders and NOT worship Neovim.